Set Up Garage Workshop

 Utilize High Ceilings

 If your garage happens to have a high ceiling, use that to your advantage (high ceilings come with high walls).
-Install tall shelves, even if you need a step-stool or ladder to reach them.
+Install tall shelves, even if you need a step-ladder to reach them.
 Store things on them that you don't need to get to often, like old parts or rarely-used tools.

-An itemized bin for fasteners and small parts is invaluable to have.
-It will save you time looking for nuts and bolts and other small items.
+An itemized bin for fasteners and small parts will save you time looking for nuts and bolts and other small items.

 Safety First and Always

-When working in your garage workshop, please be safe.
+While working in your garage please be safe.
 Proper protective equipment includes safety glasses with side shields, foam ear plugs, and gloves.
 When cutting and grinding metal, wear a face shield.

 Related Articles: